-Elmhurst College leaves the responsibility for insurance coverage up to the individual student, rather than having a requirement that students subscribe to an insurance policy provided by the university.
+Elmhurst University leaves the responsibility for insurance coverage up to the individual student, rather than having a requirement that students subscribe to an insurance policy provided by the university.

 As an international student, you have several options from which to choose regarding your own healthcare.

 - If you are an exchange student arriving on a J1 visa, your program will provide the required insurance for you.
 Be sure to work with your program, i.e. ISEP, to procure coverage before your arrival in the United States.